arlee-shelby/BasicNabEnvSetup/README.md

 ```
 python setup.py install
 ```
-Add deltarice path to your environment: To add path, you need to add the parent directory of the package you want to add, in this case it is the conda enviorment where you cloned deltarice
+Add deltarice path to your environment: To add path, you need to add the parent directory of the package you want to add, in this case it is the conda environment where you cloned deltarice
 ```
 conda-develop /path/to/your/conda/environment
 ```